Developer: Irem Publisher: NEC Release: 1989 Genre: Beat em up

 Like its predecessor Vigilante is a simple game.
 The Vigilante is armed with a small complement of punches, kicks and jump kicks to protect himself.
 I can tell you right now that punches are effectively useless in this game.
 They suffer from short range which is a killer in this game.
 At least once per level you can find nunchakus which greatly increase your range.
 One hit and they are gone but you have to really screw up to lose them early on.

-What made Kung-Fu great was how it mixed up different enemy types and the way you had to deal with them.
-Knife throwers hung in the back while the useless thugs would bum rush you and so on.
+What made Kung-Fu great was how it would mix up enemy types and the way you had to deal with them.
+Knife throwers hang in the back while the useless thugs would bum rush you and so on.
 You get some of that here.
 In fact while they may look different many of the same enemy “types” appear here.
 The generic thugs will grab and choke you for prolonged damage.
 You have guys with guns who avoid you at all costs as well.
 Yet somehow it isn’t as nuanced as that game.
 There are many niggling factors that add up to make Vigilante a chore.
 The shoddy hit detection is one.
-The lack of a clear progression is another.
+The lack of clear progression is another.
 Even though Kung-Fu took place in one location each floor of the Pagoda presented new challenges.
-By the beginning of the third level you’ve seen all the game has to offer.
+By the beginning of the third level you have seen all the game has to offer.

 The ridiculous difficulty is also another factor.
 Beat em ups have always had issues in terms of the damage enemies deal but Vigilante is on another level.
 If you are grabbed you can lose massive chunks of health in seconds.
 Taking a bullet is a near death sentence as well.
 Granted that is realistic but massively unfair in this game.
 The bosses can kill you in two hits which is absurd.
 Even identifying their weak spot is task.
 You don’t even have the option to slowly figure it out.
 Not only is there a strict time limit but they regenerate health when left alone!
 It’s insane!